 Make a gift by printing and completing a gift form and mailing it with your contribution.

 University of Nebraska employees may give through payroll deductions.

 There are many ways to give to the University of Nebraska and its affiliates.
-You can make a gift through your estate plan without giving any money right now or you can make a gift that will return an income to you, such as an annuity.
+Through a well-constructed plan, you can create a meaningful legacy gift that also fulfills a strategic priority at the University.

 There are many ways to give to the university and its affiliates through the University of Nebraska Foundation.

 You can give tangible personal property or commercial, residential or agricultural real estate.
 You can deed property, such as your home, as well as give securities — stocks, bonds or mutual funds.
 Another giving option is a retained life estate.